satyambnsal/aztec-uniswap/README.md

 # Execute the test suite
 yarn test
 ```

+> If you encounter any error when testing, please restart your aztec-sandbox due to `publicDeployAccounts` requires some fresh setup.
+Then, rerun `yarn test`.

 # Contract Capabilities
 The contract has been programmed with two hard-coded tokens and currently offers the following capabilities: